 Meanwhile, the “Lone Willow” over the deceased officers had decayed and fallen.
 So, in 1900, the Association arranged the Civil War cannon balls over the grave.
 Still, the desire for a better, permanent memorial persisted….

 Eight years later, the director of publicity for the Put-in-Bay board of trade suggested that the island host a “great centennial celebration” for the Battle of Lake Erie from June to September 1913.
 The board connected with Ohio’s state government and raised $182,550 for the festival and memorial.

 In 1909, the movement began to swell.
 Leaders decided to ask other states to participate in the event because of their involvement in the war.
 (For example, Rhode Island was asked to participate because Commodore Perry was a native, and Kentucky was invited because of the soldiers who contributed in the efforts.)

-By 1910, ten states had agreed to participate in the centennial celebration and the construction of the memorial.
+By 1910, ten states had agreed to participate in the centennial celebration and the construction of the memorial with the use of machinery which you can browse here.
 Famous architect John Eisenman created a monument design with a sleek, modern look to generate more buzz and interest.
 And, finally, after many years of toil, an official site on Put-in-Bay was approved.